Summer 2025 L.I.P.P. Application is Live! Due 2/21/2025

-The GWAC Foundation is looking to sponsor one paid legal intern for the summer of 2024 to serve in the office of Rep. Jennifer McClellan (VA-04).
+The GWAC Foundation is looking to sponsor one paid legal intern for the summer of 2025 to serve in the office of Rep. Summer Lee (PA-12).
 This position will offer a law student the opportunity to gain experience with federal legislation and policy, while expanding their network on Capitol Hill with various organizations including GWAC and the Black Women’s Congressional Alliance.
+Responsibilities will include drafting letters and memos, conducting policy research, helping staff prepare for hearings, participating in meetings with stakeholders and constituents, and researching ideas for legislative solutions.
+Candidates should have completed at least one year of law school, have strong legal research and communications skills, know how to adapt to a demanding environment and know how to work collaboratively.
+Candidates with a diverse background and community organizing experience are a plus.

 Since 1993